-- (vi) accessing accommodation; or - (vii) departing Victoria from an airport, seaport, or railway station; or - (viii) travel from Victoria on a plane, train or sea vessel,
+- (vi) accessing accommodation; or - (vii) departing Victoria from an airport, seaport, or railway station; or - (viii) travel from Victoria on a plane, train or sea vessel; or - (ix) obtaining medical care or medical supplies.

-Note: a specified worker (low workplace interaction) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependent is to receive emergency or essential medical care or other urgent care, provided the dependent complies with the requirements under subclause (8) whilst in Victoria.
+Note: a specified worker (multiple entry) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependant is to receive emergency or essential medical care or other urgent care, provided the dependant complies with the requirements under subclause (9) whilst in Victoria.

-- (9) A specified worker (low workplace interaction) permit: - (a) is valid for 14 days from the date the person first enters Victoria from any other State or Territory in Australia (unless revoked earlier); and - (b) may be used by a person to enter Victoria from any other State or Territory in Australia multiple times during the validity period in subclause (a).
+- (10) A specified worker (multiple entry) permit: - (a) is valid for 14 days from the date the person first enters Victoria from any other State or Territory in Australia (unless revoked earlier); and - (b) may be used by a person to enter Victoria from any other State or Territory in Australia multiple times during the validity period in subclause (a).